mossgreen/mossgreen.github.io/_posts/2019-01-03-Mockito-Basic.md

 classes: wide
 ---

-In Mockito Answer, we mock the process.
+“Once,” said the Mock Turtle at last, with a deep sigh, “I was a real Turtle.” —Alice In Wonderland, Lewis Carroll

-## Why Mockito
+## Mockito Basic

-Unit tests are to test behaviours with initialling the real objects or load the real dependencies.
-Mocks and stubs are fake Java classes that replace these external dependencies.
-Stubs have hardcoded logic.
-Mockito is the most popular Mocking framework for unit tests written in Java.
+Knowing the SUT(system under test) is important.
+In order to test a SUT (the class to be tested), a developer must make sure that the class’s dependencies won’t interfere with its tests.

+- You can use either mocks and stubs for the dependency.
+- A stub is a fake class that comes with preprogrammed return values.
+It’s injected into the class under test to give you absolute control over what’s being tested as input.
+A typical stub is a database connection that allows you to mimic any scenario without having a real database.
+- A mock is a fake class that can be examined after the test is finished for its interactions with the class under test.
+For example, you can ask it whether a method was called or how many times it was called.
+Typical mocks are classes with side effects that need to be examined, e.g. a class that sends emails or sends data to another external service.
+- You can use Mockito in either Integration Test or Unit tests
-Common targets for mocking are:
+- Common targets for mocking are:
   - Database connections,
   - Web services,
   - Slow classes,
   - Classes with side effects, and
   - Classes with non-deterministic behaviour.

-## How to mock a behaviour
+### How to mock a behaviour

 1. Before method run, you tell Mockito what to do when methods got called
 2. While method run, mock instance run without dependencies